EMEASO23/latin102/quiz2.md

 10. Hercules, **who** Juno drove into a fit of madness, killed his own wife Megara.

-- cui
+- quem
 - Antecedent = hercules, masc sing

-- cui  is dative singular because it is acting as the indirect object of the relative clause
+- quem  is accusative singular because it is acting as the indirect object of the relative clause